hl7-eu/laboratory/input/pagecontent/design-choice.md

 in opposition to the R4 rules requiring that, with the exception of the Provenance resource and the Biunary including the stylesheet, only resources directly or indirectly - referred **from** the composition can be included.

 This choice has been made considering that:
-* There were a good consensus in the HL7 FHIR community and in this team that the new are the most appropriate rules for a diocument bundle.
+* There were a good consensus in the HL7 FHIR community and in this team that the new are the most appropriate rules for a document bundle.
-* In R5 the link between the DiagnosticReport and the Composition is realized with the a Reference from the DiagnosticReport.
+* In R5 the link between the DiagnosticReport and the Composition is realized with a Reference from the DiagnosticReport.
 The team decided to follow the same design pattern to faciliate the R4 to R5 transiction.
 * Adding a reference from the Composition to the DiagnosticReport would create a unwished circular reference